Program 2

 Teen Empowerment: Our Teen Empowerment workshop has become a popular safe place for our young people to express, develop, and hone their activist voice through knowledge, conversation, and action.
 There is power within sharing conversation, so we have decided to alternate the in-person workshop quarterly to a designated center whilst also continuing to offer the workshop on a hybrid platform for those Participants who are unable to commute to our centers.

-Court Advocates have emphasized the importance of attending Teen Empowerment to Participants and as a result AFJ has seen an incredible increase in attendance with Teen Empowerment proving it to be AFJ’s most popular weekly workshop.
+AFJ has seen incredible attendance with Teen Empowerment proving it to be AFJ’s most popular weekly workshop.

-Legal Rights & Responsibilities: Led by Harlem Court Advocate, Brian, AFJ will continue the Legal Rights & Responsibilities workshop which is a weekly series aimed at educating Participants on their legal rights and responsibilities, criminal law, the criminal and juvenile court process, and collateral consequences.
-All incoming Participants are required to attend at least one workshop to inform them of their own court cases.
+Legal Rights & Responsibilities: Led by Manager of Court Advocacy, Brian, Legal Rights & Responsibilities workshop is a weekly series aimed at educating Participants on their legal rights and responsibilities, criminal law, the criminal and juvenile court process, and collateral consequences.
+All incoming Participants are required to attend at least one workshop to inform them of their legal proceedings.

-Leadership: A volunteer facilitator will teach a new initiative involving a cohort consisting of 5 to 8 Participants, embarking on a transformative journey focused on the "Framework of Becoming a Leader.
-Throughout this 10-week course, Participants will delve into essential principles such as punctuality, integrity, team development, conflict resolution, project management, and facilitation.
+Leadership Council: Led by Teen Empowerment’s Dr. Dennis Ibude, Leadership Council is a new initiative as of 2025 involving cohorts consisting of 5 to 8 Participants, embarking on a transformative journey focused on the "Framework of Becoming a Leader.
+Throughout this 10-week course, Participants delve into essential principles such as punctuality, integrity, team development, conflict resolution, project management, and facilitation.
 These core concepts lay the groundwork for cultivating effective leadership skills.
 Upon successful completion of the course, individuals will not only emerge as capable leaders, but also have the opportunity to play a pivotal role in instructing and guiding the subsequent cohort.

 Mentoring & Volunteering